titoattack/badchess/README.md

 ## HOW TO USE IT ##

-Run the 'badchess.py' using python3 interpreter
+Run the 'badchess.py' file using python3 interpreter:

 $: python3 badchess.py

 By default, white player is the user and black is the engine.
-If you want to choose what plays what (user or engine, either black or white), change it at the start of 'badchess.py'
+If you want to choose what plays what (user or engine, either black or white), change it at the start of 'badchess.py'.

 ## WHY IT IS SO BAD ##